opencog/atomspace/opencog/persist/gearman/README.md

 are sent to the Gearman workers.
 Results are communicated back as scheme strings.

+See https://en.wikipedia.org/wiki/Gearman for a description of the general framework.

 ==Critique
 As currently implemented, this is a half-baked, incomplete, and mostly untested idea.